 Government troops, with Russian air support and Iranian and militia ground forces, launched an assault to retake all of Aleppo last month after a week-old ceasefire agreed to by Washington and Moscow steadily fell apart.

 Last week, government forces captured the Handarat Palestinian refugee camp north of Aleppo and the nearby Kindi Hospital, which overlooks a key intersection of vital roads.
 Government troops also took the central neighborhood of Farafra after pushing forward from the Old City.

-"Tanks will not be able to advance easily in the streets," Aleppo-based activist Baraa al-Halabi told The Associated Press news agency, adding the Handarat camp was only taken because it is in an open area.
+"Tanks will not be able to advance easily in the streets," Aleppo-based activist Baraa al-Halaby told The Associated Press news agency, adding the Handarat camp was only taken because it is in an open area.

 The US and other Western countries say Moscow and Damascus are guilty of war crimes for deliberately targeting civilians, hospitals, and aid deliveries to crush the will of more than 275,000 people trapped under the siege of Aleppo.
 The Syrian and Russian governments say they target only "terrorists".

-"We repelled their attempt to advance in Sheikh Saeed and killed 10 regime fighters and destroyed several vehicles," said a fighter from the Failaq al-Sham rebel group, who gave his name as Abdullah al-Halabi.
+"We repelled their attempt to advance in Sheikh Saed and killed 10 regime fighters and destroyed several vehicles," said a fighter from the Failaq al-Sham rebel group, who gave his name as Abdullah al-Halabi.

 But pro-government media said the Syrian army was pressing ahead.

 In the 15 days since the collapse of the ceasefire, the Syrian Observatory said it had documented the deaths of 293 civilians in east Aleppo as a result of air strikes and shelling, including 20 on Tuesday.